norulshahlam/tutorials-data-audit/README.md

 ## This is a tutorial for auditing using [Javers](https://javers.org/documentation/jql-examples/).
 We will be using h2 as the default DB.

 There is booking entity that contains contact entity as child entity.
 Add either one first, then edit or delete using Swagger.
-Based on observation, if u edit a child entity within parent entity, only the child entity wil be tracked.
+Based on your query, if u edit a child entity within parent entity, you can either track child entity or not.
+Current config will not be track.

 ## Swagger url
     http://localhost:8080/swagger-ui/index.html